In this article:

 15. Click Turn on Zap and wait for your customers to claim the custom reward in their panel!

 Q. How will I know that my manual reward has been triggered?

-Each time a custom reward is claimed, we will note it in the Manage > Rewards > View Rewards > View fulfilment.
+Each time a custom reward is claimed, we will note it in the Manage > Rewards > View Rewards > View fulfillment.
 There you'll see all customers that triggered the reward.
-In addition to that, we'll send you an email from email@example.com letting you know which customer claimed the reward and what reward was that.
+In addition to that, we'll send you an email from email@example.com letting you know which customer claimed the reward and what reward was it.
 Please see an example below: